 Patients will often walk miles to attend the clinics.
 They pay a nominal amount for a registration card and any drugs that are prescribed.
 Up to 100 patients may be seen every day with problems such as malaria, gastrointestinal infections (typhoid and cholera) and respiratory infections.
 Untreated, these conditions can fatal particularly in young children.
 Long-term conditions such as gastric ulcers, high blood pressure, epilepsy are also common.
 Tuberculosis remains a significant problem in this part of the world.

 Much work has been done with the nurses and support staff to improve the running of the clinics.
 There has also been help with nurse training.
-For example the nurses are now able to screen all patients who attend, over the age of 40, for high blood pressure.
-This is important because high blood pressure leads to strokes – and having a stroke in Sierra Leone can be a catastrophe for patients and their families as there are no stroke rehabilitation services in the country.
+For example, the nurses are now able to screen all patients who attend, over the age of 40, for high blood pressure.
+This is important because high blood pressure leads to strokes – and having a stroke in Sierra Leone is a catastrophe for patients and their families as there are no stroke rehabilitation services in the country.

 Importantly, all children attending the clinics are screened for malnutrition.
 Those who require intensive treatment are referred to the Madina Catholic Feeding Centre.